angular/angular/packages/compiler/design/separate_compilation.md

 ## Library output

-Building an ivy library with `ngc` differs from Renderer2 in that the declarations are included in the generated output and should be included in the package published to `npm`.
+Building an Ivy library with `ngc` differs from Renderer2 in that the declarations are included in the generated output and should be included in the package published to `npm`.
 The `.metadata.json` files still need to be included but they are transformed as described below.